Noteworthy Fall 2017 Picture Books

 GROWING UP / PUNCTUATION

 Teachers, this will make a fun read aloud!
-Little i journeys to find his missing dot and discovers punctuation: commas and a period as well as a delightful surprise at the end.
+Little i travels to find his missing dot and discovers punctuation: commas and a period as well as a delightful surprise at the end.
 He’s grown into a word: I.

 Hooray for Books by Brian Won